-As many of you will know second marriages are not always easy and Ella and I often struggle.
-But we are both Christians and both divorced for over 25 years, so there is plenty of ‘baggage’.
-Help from a Christian counsellor in our local town of Witney is ongoing.
+As many of you will know second marriages are not always easy and Ella and I have been struggling.
+We are both Christians and both divorced for over 25 years, so there is plenty of ‘baggage’.
+Help from a Christian counsellor in our local town of Witney continued for some six months but ultimately failed to resolve our difficulties.
+Sadly I have to report that matters are now in the hands of Witney solicitors, although we are trying to keep matters amicable as we start to separate.

 My respect for Jean Vanier will forever be undimmed.
 The great man suffered a heart attack towards the end of 2017 and had subsequent health problems.
 It is with great sadness that I have to tell you he died in the early hours of 7th May in a Paris hospital, surrounded by family and friends.